 You may also consider remembering us in your will.

 Cheques should be made payable to ManKind Initiative and sent to:

 The Treasurer, The ManKind Initiative, Flook House, Belvedere Road, Taunton.
 TA1 1BT

-If you wish to carry out an activity to raise funds (a fun run, marathon etc) or hold an event, please contact the Chairman (email@example.com) so details can be listed on our Virgin Giving Site.
+If you wish to carry out an activity to raise funds (a fun run, marathon etc) or hold an event for our helpline, you can set them via these platforms where we are listed on both:

 We can provide T-Shirts, logos and also provide promotional support.

 We offer the opportunity for organisations to sponsor the helpline.
 More information can be found here.

 Many employees arrange donations through their employer, or employers themselves donate to our helpline.
 Please contact Mark Brooks via email@example.com to chat.